KOICA-SDGs

 • Statistical Analysis of Public Administration

-Advanced courses for understanding and capacity building in public / civil-society sector management, big and small data analysis, and public policymaking process analysis are based on the essential theories and methodologies.
+Advanced courses for understanding and capacity building in the public & civil-society sector management, big & small data analysis, and public policy-making process analysis are based on essential theories and methodologies.

 (1) Public & Civil Management and Communication Capacity Building